jasoneckert/WASTC/Part 1 Topic 4 - Routing.md

-# Every device that has the IP protocol MUST have a route table:
+# Every device that has the IP protocol MUST have a route table
 - Defines where to go, how to get there
 - For VMA:
   - 172.16.0.0/16, 172.16.0.2